(Updated 7:20 pm, Monday, 9 March 2026 AEST).

 re-engage as developers with Personal Found Sets any time soon is our

-new policy to keep NoteMaker 2.5.4 as is for the next few months.
+new policy to keep NoteMaker 2.5.4 as is for the foreseeable future.

 Nonetheless, please let us know what you think of the limit of 13